Jarvis-2406/Gold-Price-Prediction/README.md

 By comparing the performance of Lasso Regression and RandomForest Regressor, we can determine the best model for predicting gold prices based on various features.

+## Conclusion
+In this analysis, we processed and visualized gold price data, addressing missing values, outliers, and feature scaling to enhance model performance.
+Trend analysis using moving averages revealed price fluctuations, while distribution plots and boxplots helped identify skewness and outliers.
+We implemented Lasso Regression and Random Forest Regressor, with Random Forest achieving the highest accuracy (R² = 0.9696), making it the preferred model for predicting gold prices due to its robustness in handling non-linearity and outliers.
+However, Lasso Regression remains valuable for feature selection and interpretability.
+Future improvements could involve exploring advanced models like XGBoost or ARIMA for time-series forecasting.